YOUR ASSET ALLOCATION STRATEGY. PLUS A LITTLE MORE.

 For decades sophisticated institutional investors have been managing portfolios with the use of derivatives to increase exposure to certain asset classes.
 Over time, just a small amount of increased exposure might make a difference.

-PortfolioPlus ETFs are structured in a way to apply this institutional style strategy, in a simple, cost-effective manner.
+Direxion created PortfolioPlus ETFs so investors could apply this institutional-style strategy, in a simple, cost-effective manner.
 Consider the PortfolioPlus ETF lineup of funds to help your clients’ portfolios work harder for them.

-The above numbers show the non-leveraged returns of the S&P 500 Index compared to the returns of the PortfolioPlus S&P 500® ETF on a daily basis for the period of 1/07/2015 through 12/31/2017.
+Effective March 1, 2019, the PortfolioPlus ETFs seek a 135% return of their respective benchmarks.
+All performance for periods prior to that date reflects the prior objective of 125% of the benchmark return.
+The above numbers show the non-leveraged returns of the S&P 500 Index compared to the returns of the PortfolioPlus S&P 500® ETF on a daily basis for the period of 1/07/2015 through 12/31/2018.
 This example shows what an investor might have experienced if they invested in the ETF.

 For the most recent standardized performance and month-end performance, click here.